infinispan-demos/streaming-data-kubernetes/live-coding/codemotion-madrid-17.md

     cd app
     mvn fabric8:deploy

-Switch visualizer to \`repl\` cache
+Switch visualizer to \`repl\` cache.

-Switch to terminal and make sure visualizer is in background From terminal, execute:
+Switch to terminal and make sure visualizer is in background.

+From terminal, execute:

     curl http://app-myproject.___.nip.io/test

 ## Integrate data injector<a id="sec-4-4" name="sec-4-4"></a>

-Add a route for /inject and start the Injector verticle
+Add a route for /inject and start the Injector verticle:

     router.get("/inject").handler(this::inject);